tkw1536/ggman/README.md

 For example, `ggcd github.com/hello/world` will cd into the directory where the `github.com/hello/world` repository is checked out.
 This also works with any pattern matching a repository, e.g. `ggcd world` will cd into the first repository matching `world`.

+#### gg and ggdo

+`gg` is a generalized version of `ggcd`.
+Instead of only taking a pattern, it takes two arguments: a pattern and a command to execute.
+For example, `gg $PATTERN cd` is equivalent to `ggcd $PATTERN`.

+Because users might have `gg` aliased to something else, the `gg` is also available as `ggdo`.
+The `gg` alias is only set if it is not otherwise taken.

 #### ggclone

 `ggclone` behaves similar to `ggman clone` and `ggcd`.